 No one was actually coordinating my care

 I was diagnosed with a rare and aggressive type of primary breast cancer with my care shared between two hospitals and two NHS trusts.
 One for diagnostics and surgery and the other for chemotherapy and radiotherapy.
 Consequently, four organisations and four different care teams provided my care.
 The trouble was, no one was actually coordinating my care.
 I was passed from pillar to post.
 I had no idea what would happen next, and when I asked, they all pointed the finger at each other.
-The notion that “it’s the other hospital’s responsibility” was one of the reasons I had to involve the Patient and Advice Liaison Service (PALS) twice to get the NICE standard treatment for my cancer.
+The notion that “it’s the other hospital’s responsibility” was one reason I had to involve the Patient and Advice Liaison Service (PALS) twice to get the NICE standard treatment for my cancer.

 Hit with a wall of silence